 login as admin password admin

-using the cloud from another hostIt's not always convient to get on the host.
+using the installed openstack from another hostIt's not always convenient to get on the host.
 Port forwarding can be used to gain access to Fuel server VM.

 do the following command on the host ubuntu to setup port forwarding to fuel dashboard ( http )